cicdenv/cicdenv/packer/README.md

 ```

 ## NVMe Instance Stores
+The `none` base AMI has no support for configuring instance stores.
+It also does not install docker-ce.

-The base AMIs mount all PCI-e SSDs into a single stripped pool.
+These base AMIs mount all PCI-e SSDs into a single stripped pool.
 * `ext4` using linux `md`
 * `zfs` using Open ZFS ZOL